 - Ineligible for National Register listing.

-- Historic Bridge Inventory main page
+Historic Bridge Inventory List

 In 1984-1986, Caltrans conducted a statewide inventory of highway bridges with some potential for historic significance.
 Many old bridges need to be rehabilitated or replaced every year, and virtually all of these projects were federally-funded and subject to federal historic preservation laws.
 In the 1970s, the Federal Highway Administration (FHWA) recognized that it was inefficient to continue to evaluate each historic bridge on a case-by-case basis.
 It encouraged the various state highway agencies to survey bridges on a comprehensive basis.